Create and Upload Custom Linux Image into OpenStack

 openstack image delete <ID>

-That marks the end of our tutorial on how to create and upload custom Linux image into OpenStack.
+That marks the end of our tutorial on creating and uploading custom Linux image into OpenStack.

 Other Tutorials